 The secret to this moist grilled barbecue chicken is brining the meat prior to cooking.

 You can use this brine for bone-in or boneless chicken prior to adding your rub, marinade or seasoning.
-Here’s a great article from Fine Cooking on how brining works so beautifully to tenderize meat.
-It’s got all the good scientific info that cooking nerds, like me, love. 🙂 Brine the meat no less than 2 hours (for boneless) or overnight (for bone-in meat), rinse thoroughly and pat dry.
-Then you can add your favorite marinade, like the Best Ever Grilled Chicken Marinade, rub, barbecue sauce or seasonings.
-I'm sharing my mom's homemade barbecue sauce because it's delicious and my personal favorite!
+Brining works beautifully to tenderize the meat.
+Brine the meat no less than 2 hours (for boneless) or overnight (for bone-in meat), rinse thoroughly and pat dry.
+Then you can add your favorite marinade, like the Best Ever Grilled Chicken Marinade, a dry rub, barbecue sauce or seasonings.
+I'm sharing my mom's homemade barbecue sauce recipe because it's delicious and my personal favorite!